AllenNeuralDynamics/aind-data-schema/docs/source/inheritance.md

 - If a derived asset is related to a single acquisition, inherit the **Instrument** and **Acquisition** unchanged.
 Otherwise, drop these files.
 - If a derived asset is related to a single acquisition, *accumulate* **Processing** and **Quality Control**.
 Otherwise, start these files from scratch in the new asset.

+In practice this means that multi-session assets (from one or more subjects) generate a new data description, processing, and quality control from scratch.

-Most users should rely on the `Metadata.from_metadata` function which implements all four of these rules for you.
+Most users can rely on the `Metadata.from_metadata` function which implements all four of these rules for you.
 Load your core files and validate them as a `Metadata` object as well as any new `Processing` or `QualityControl` core data that was generated during your processing or analysis, then pass all three objects to the function.
+Then, call `metadata.write_standard_files()` to output your derived core files.

 Note that relying on aggregated reference data (such as the CCF template) in your processing pipeline or analysis code does not make your asset multi-subject.